eksandral/php-ls/readme.md

 - once namespace_use_declaration node appears we need to map its name or alias to FQL that will allow as to use this map to detect FQN in object creation expression

+## GO TO DEFINITION
+### Naive version
++1. detect class name under current cursor
++2. scan whole project to find class name declaration node +3. get location and pass it to response.

+@TODO
+- Static class calls are not detected as object_creation_expression we should use scoped_call_expression for this

+- run the indexer when ls is started.